vippsas/vipps-ecom-api/vipps-ecom-api-checklist.md

       as soon as the customer control (see step 2) is completed, independently of this checklist.
 7. The Merchant goes live 🎉

-## Flow to go live for direct integrations for partners
+## Flow to go live for direct integrations for Vipps partners

 See: [Vipps partners](https://vippsas.github.io/vipps-developer-docs/docs/vipps-partner).